Lamsaul/b-nary-expansions-and-quantum-fractals/Proposal_Plan.md

    - **Task 4.1**: Summarize the objectives of the proposal.
    - **Task 4.2**: Present a cohesive narrative linking b-nary expansions, quantum phase spaces, and fractal structures.
    - **Task 4.3**: Prepare and structure the necessary proofs, hypotheses, and findings for submission.

-Let me know if you'd like to expand any of these points further!